 Early History of the Brellforthey family

-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Brellforthey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brellforthey research.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brellforthey History in all our PDF Extended History products and printed products wherever possible.

 Brellforthey Spelling Variations